lmcrean/Crocodile-Kingdom/README.md

 The project was researched, conceived and designed in 5 weeks.
 Important limitations of the project had to be set from the outset such as
 - using a database that already existed for the JavaScript to navigate, e.g. pop quiz trivia data, personality test data.
 Inventing datasets risked distracting from the front-end design and JavaScript functionality.

-The developer researched these areas of the Javascript language:
+<summary><detail>The developer researched these areas of the Comparitative programming:</summary

 - Variables.
 In Javascript, variables are used to store data values.
 Variables are declared with the ```var``` keyword.
 The ```=``` sign is used to assign values to variables.
-In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+In this project.
 - Core Data types, such as **strings**, **float** or real, **integers**, **booleans**.
 In some situations undefined or null is appropriate.
-In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
 - Operators.
-In Javascript, operators are used to assign values, compare values, perform arithmetic operations, and more.
-In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+In Javascript, operators are used to assign values, compare values, perform arithmetic operations.
+In this project.
 - Truthy and Falsy.
 In Javascript, a falsy value is a value that is considered false when encountered in a Boolean context.
-In this project, xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.
+- Flow control and iteration.
+  - If() statements, when they are used without an else statement, are known as "one-way" conditionals because they only execute when the condition is true.
+  - ternary conditional statements, which are a shorthand version of if() statements.
+- Data Structures.
+In comparatitative programming, data structures are used to store and organize data.
+In this project, and for Javascript arrays are often used.
+Arrays are used to store multiple values in a single variable.
+On a more challenging level, arrays can be used to store objects, which are more complex data structures.

+The Developer then researched these areas of the Javascript:

+The Developer then tested a mockup project via Code institute, using event listeners, functions, loops, arrays, objects, and DOM manipulation.
+The mockup project was a quiz, which was a good starting point for the project.

 ### Project Timeline